afpineda/NuS-NimBLE-Serial/README.md

 However, this is not the case with the [Bluetooth Low Energy (BLE) specification](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy).
 **No standard** protocol was defined for serial communications in BLE (see [this article](https://punchthrough.com/serial-over-ble/) for further information).

-As bluetooth classic is being dropped in favor of BLE, an alternative is needed.
+As Bluetooth Classic is being dropped in favor of BLE, an alternative is needed.
 [Nordic UART Service (NuS)](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/bluetooth_services/services/nus.html) is a popular alternative, if not the *de facto* standard.
 This library implements the Nordic UART service on the *NimBLE-Arduino* stack.

 ## Client-side application